isb-cgc/readthedocs/docs/source/sections/webapp/Menu.rst

       * Delete
       * Start New Workbook - (Create a New Workbook using the selected Favorite Variables)

-    - Create Favorite Variable(s) List - Here you "Name" your new favorite and select variables from four (4) available data sources to incorporate in your analysis-
+    - Create Favorite Variable(s) List - Here you "Name" your new favorite and select variables from four available data sources to incorporate in your analysis:

       * Common Variables
       * Favorite(s) Saved
       * Programs (Previously Uploaded and Saved)

-    - *Select Variables for a New Workbook* - This sub-menu has two features:
+    - Select Variables for a New Workbook - This sub-menu has two features:

       * Apply to New Worksheet - Select a Favorite(s) variables from the list shown of stored Favorites to Analyze
       * Add (+) Apply New Variable List - Basically navigates back to the **Create Variables Favorite** (See description above)